analogdevicesinc/ai8x-training/README.md

 #### Windows Systems

-Please see `docs/Windows.md` for Windows installation notes.
+Windows is not supported.
+Please see `docs/Windows.md` for unofficial Windows installation notes.

 #### Creating the Virtual Environment